-The blade in this Japanese Santoku knife is designed to make cooking more enjoyable as cutting through produce will become an effortless task.
+The blade in is designed to make cooking more enjoyable as cutting through produce will become an effortless task.

 The blade is handcrafted by skilled Japanese blacksmiths in Sakai, Japan with premium Japanese VG10 stainless steel.
 VG10 is a stainless steel with a high carbon content, making it harder than most stainless steel types.
 With VG10, you get the hardness of a carbon steel but the corrosion resistance of stainless.
 Hence, VG10 steel offers an excellent balance between toughness, durability, and a razor sharpness.

 The blade has a Rockwell Hardness rating (HRC) of 62 which means the edge stays noticeably sharper for a longer time.
 This means you won’t have to worry about sharpening them often.
 It is forged with 46 layers of Damascus steel which is legendary for its plasticity, hardness and distinctive patterns.
 The blade will allow foods to be easily and promptly cut with precision.

 The beautiful handle is made with extremely limited European maple burl dyed in an Natural Brown colour and feature a subtle copper ring under the oak bog wood kakumaki (collar of the handle).
 The wood has to be dried for two years before it undergoes the process of stabilisation.
 This ensures the wood is completely waterproof to avoid bacteria growth and is able to last generations.